 Diploma of Naturopathy for Companion Pets

-The Diploma is offered via Distance Learning, with the exception of Canine Myofunctional Therapy Certificate, which includes an in-class ‘tactile’ practical week in Victoria or New Zealand that must be attended.
+The Companion Pet Naturopathy Diploma is offered via Distance Learning, with the exception of Canine Myofunctional Therapy Diploma subject, which includes an in-class ‘tactile’ practical week in Victoria, Queensland or New Zealand that must be attended.

-Canine Myofunctional Therapy(professional dog massage) has been developed specifically to the canine anatomy and is designed for all those with a love of dogs and an interest in improving the health, wellbeing, performance and longevity for dogs, with the safe, gentle, yet effective power of correctly applied massage.
+Canine Myofunctional Therapy(professional remedial and sports massage) has been developed specifically to the canine anatomy and is designed for all those with a love of dogs and an interest in improving the health, well-being, performance and longevity for dogs, with the safe, gentle, yet effective power of correctly applied massage.